Flow in (retrieving from Salesforce)

 Partial (source tracking)

-Partial retrieves utilize Salesforce's source tracking functionality to identify which metadata items have changed since the last flow in.
-This can result in only a small subset of metadata needing to be retrieved, greatly reducing the time it takes for the retrieve to run.
+Partial retrieves utilize Salesforce's source tracking functionality to identify which metadata items have changed since the last flow in, and retrieves only the metadata that's changed.

 At a high level, the process looks like this: